robertcedwards/juice-docs/docs/user/configuration.md

 #### On-chain Governance

 :::tip
-Snapshot strategies can read each NFT's voting power, even if your project is set to `No on-chain governance`. *See [Using Snapshot With Juicebox →](/user/resources/snapshot/)*
+Snapshot strategies can read each NFT's voting power, even if your project is set to `No on-chain governance`.
+See [*Using Snapshot With Juicebox*](/user/resources/snapshot/).
 :::

 Juicebox NFTs adhere to the [`ERC721Votes`](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721#ERC721Votes) standard, meaning you can use them with on-chain governance tools like [Tally](https://tally.xyz/).